Sifato5/Attention-Based-NABPs-Classification/README.md

-# AttentionNABP: Attention-Based Deep Learning Architecture for Nucleic Acid-Binding Proteins Characterization
+# AttentionNABP: Attention-Based Deep Learning Framework for Nucleic Acid-Binding Proteins Classification and Identification

 In this study, we developed a hierarchical and multi-class deep learning approach designed to effectively classify subtypes of NABPs with high precision.